 It is worth noting that our general arguments against conventional variational quantum algorithms require provable absence of barren plateaus, as the proof itself is used in our derivation of the classical simulability techniques.
 As such, we cannot comment on situations where one can heuristically find large gradients (e.g., via numerics~\cite{grimsley2022adapt,dborin2022matrix,rudolph2022synergy}) but where the relevant subspace is not known.
 Such situations could arise for very special parts of the landscape, such as warm-starts or other smart initialization strategies.
-Although we believe that a careful analysis of many such cases will highlight that the problem is essentially contained in a polynomially-sized subspace, it could be entirely possible that its determination might be hard, or that even if one finds it, there is no efficient protocol for characterizing the adjoint action of $U(\thv)$ or for determining the subspace components of $\rho$ and $O$.
-Alternatively, as suggested by our counterexamples, it might be that the clever initialization explores an exponentially large space in some structured---but unknown---manner\footnote{Care must be taken here because, of course, absence of barren plateaus is not a sufficient condition for quantum advantage.
-Take, for example, ans\"{a}tze for quantum chemistry with smart initialization techniques.
-These can be heuristically shown to not exhibit barren plateaus~\cite{grimsley2022adapt}, but it has also been noted that the problems where they work are precisely the ones where classical methods perform well and where only a polynomial advantage can be attained~\cite{lee2023evaluating}.
-Moreover, it is also well known that initialization techniques can get trapped in local, sub-optimal minima~\cite{anschuetz2021critical,you2021exponentially,anschuetz2022beyond,larocca2021theory}.
-Hence, more work is needed to understand the wiggle room in these cases. }.
+Although we believe that a careful analysis of many such cases will highlight that the problem is essentially contained in a polynomially-sized subspace.
+For instance, we can refer to the specific case of ADAPT-VQE~\cite{grimsley2022adapt}, which has no formal proof of absence of barren plateaus but has been heuristically shown to have large gradients for close to identity initializations.
+Here, it has been recently shown that Majorana Propagation~\cite{miller2025simulation} could efficiently simulate the action of the ADAPT-VQE circuit.
+Of course, these are preliminary results and there is as of yet no efficient protocol for characterizing the adjoint action of $U(\thv)$ throughout training and guaranteeing that it will remain in the simulable region.
+Indeed, as suggested by our counterexamples, it might be that the clever initializations explore an exponentially large space in some structured---but unknown---manner.